Tiffani Thiessen Speaks Out On Luke Perry’s Death: ‘My Heart Has Been Weighing Heavy’

 It comes as no shock that the sweet post has gained the Saved By the Bell star a lot of attention with over 103,000 likes in addition to 2,000 comments within just one hour of the post going live.
 While some fans commented on the post with fond memories of Beverly Hills 90210, countless others sent their condolences.

-Thissen wasn’t the only friend of Perry to finally break her silence on his passing today.
+Thissen wasn’t the only friend of Perry to finally break their silence on his passing today.
 Another one of Perry’s friends, actor Jason Priestley, also shared a touching post to honor his late friend.
-As the Inquisitr reported earlier today, Jason broke his silence, saying that due to the incredible amount of pain that he has felt following Perry’s death, it took him a couple of days to be able break his silence and speak out publicly.
+As The Inquisitr reported earlier today, Jason broke his silence, saying that due to the incredible amount of pain that he has felt following Perry’s death, it took him a couple of days to be able to break his silence and speak out publicly.

 In his tribute, Priestley shared two photos of himself and Luke together, one was from their 90210 days and the other was a more recent photo of the friends.
 He called his pal of 29 years “one of those truly special people” who really cared about others.
 He went on to say that he was a bright light that was extinguished far too soon.